datacamp-content-public/Customer-Segmentation-in-Python/chapter4.md

 ---
-title       : Recency, Frequency, Monetary Value analysis description : Insert the chapter description here
+title       : Recency, Frequency, Monetary Value analysis description : Learn how to use simple rule-based segmentation to understand and segment the customers

 ---
 ## Capstone Exercise